-2 Improving learning outcomes for learners, teachers, education institutions and policymakers.
+- 2 Improving learning outcomes for learners, teachers, education institutions and policymakers.
 We aim to create education programmes that have a demonstrable impact on student learning and institutional effectiveness.
-We believe that will be a source both of educational and competitive advantage.

-Supporting both personal progression and wider economic growth.
+We believe that will be a source both of educational and competitive advantage. - Contributing to competitiveness, supporting both personal progression and wider economic growth.